Year-Round Shelter

 The new 75-bed facility will provide life-saving shelter and support services while connecting guests with pathways to longer-term housing support.

-Once open, the shelter will be operated by a partnering service provider and funded through Washington County's allocation of the Supportive Housing Services Measure.
+Once open, the shelter will be operated by a partnering service provider and funded through Washington County's allocation of Metro's Supportive Housing Services Measure.

 Explore the design & read the construction announcement for more details.